dongjae-shin/dongjae-shin.github.io/_news/graduate_catal_award.md

 related_posts: false
 ---

-I have won the Graduate Catalyst Research Award presented by KIChE Catalysis Division, which is awarded to only three doctoral students annually!:trophy: -->
+I have won the Graduate Catalyst Research Award presented by KIChE Catalysis Division, which is awarded to only three doctoral students annually!